 Opportunities for enrichment outside of the classroom include activities sponsored by the History Club and Phi Alpha Theta (the national honor society in History).
-The department participates in the Annual Division Conference on campus as well as attendance and presentations at conferences off campus..
+The department participates in the Annual School Conference on campus as well as attendance and presentations at conferences off campus.
 Student majoring within the History and Political Science Department complete a professional experience segment such as an internship, senior thesis, or student teaching.
 This experience is usually scheduled for the junior or senior year.
 Locations are offered at a variety of settings and are based on your career goals.

-HISTORY MA JOR

-Credits requir Academic Year 2 2015-2 2016
+Credits required: 32 Academ nic Year 2016-2017

-Course Code Course Title Credits Gr Cr Tm
+Course Code Course Title Credits

+HIS 106 World Civilization Part I

+or or 3

-HIS 106 or HIS 107 World Civilization I or World Civilization II 3
+HIS 107 World Civilization Part II

+HIS 153 United States History Part I

+or or 3

-HIS 153 or HIS 154 United States History I or United States History II 3
+HIS 154 United States History Part II

 HIS 355 20th Century United States 3

 HIS 485 Historiography and Historical Methods 3

-HIS 498 or Internship or 2-4
+HIS 498 Internship 2-3

+or or or

 HIS 499 Senior Thesis 3

 Choose one course from the following:

 HIS 260 Latin America: History and Culture 3

-HIS 270 Modern Asian History and Culture 3 HIS 275 African History and Culture 3 Choose at least 2 additional History electives at the 300 or 400 level.
-Additional History coursework at any level for a minimum of 32 credits.
+HIS 270 Modern Asian History and Culture 3

+HIS 275 African History and Culture 3

+Choose at least 2 additional History electives at the 300 o or 400 level.

+Additional History coursework at any level for a minimum